“I’m sick of paying for cable,” my dad told me the other day after Comcast (his cable provider) became temporarily unavailable.

 STEP 1: Getting Cheap Internet

 If you’re going to quit cable to watch TV online, you will obviously still need a high-speed internet connection.
+You can enjoy lag-free movie online and you can spend your free time while cooking with a home microwave and watching your favorite tv-shows.
+Everything can be done easily if you have cheap internet services.

 Unfortunately, your cable provider likely still provides the fastest internet available because they provide what is called broadband.
 The best thing to do if you absolutely have to have the fastest internet available is stick with your cable company but see if you can pay less for just internet access.